-Biomass: Approximately 101 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2015 crabbing season.
-This number is below the recommended target and above the recommended threshold number of 70 million female spawning-age crabs.
-The estimated abundance in 2015 of 101 million female crabs increased from the 2014 estimate of 68.5 million.
+Biomass: Approximately 194 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2016 crabbing season.
+This number is below the recommended target of 215 million female spawning-age crabs and above the recommended threshold number of 70 million female spawning-age crabs.
+This 2016 estimated abundance increased from the 2015 estimate of 101 million female spawning-age crabs.

 Biological Reference Points: With support from the Virginia Marine Resources Commission, Maryland Department of Natural Resources, and the NOAA Chesapeake Bay Office, benchmark stock assessments of the Chesapeake Bay blue crab have been conducted every three to seven years since 1992.
 The most recent assessment, completed in 2011, reevaluated biological reference points to ensure that success in rebuilding a sustainable blue crab population continues over the long run.
 The 2011 assessment generated new reference points for the female component of the blue crab population (see table below).
 These maximum sustainable yield (MSY)-based female reference points were recommended and eventually adopted as replacements for the previous Maximum Spawning Potential overfishing reference points, which took into account both males and females.
 Similarly, the 2011 stock assessment recommends replacing the empirical overfished age 1+ (both sexes) abundance threshold and interim target with an MSY-based threshold and target based solely on female age 1+ crabs.

 The Chesapeake Bay blue crab stock is not depleted, and overfishing is not occurring.